unow0517/AWS_Certified_Solutions_Architect/README.md

 **EBS (Elastic Volumn Store)**
    1. persistent block storage service designed for use with Amazon EC2 instances.
    2. It provides highly available and durable storage that can be easily attached to instances, making it suitable for a wide range of applications.
+   3. WHy EBS over S3?
+S3 is for the access through internet.
+EBS is mainly for EC2.